Sushantmish/AI4EO_Final_Assignment/README.md

 | **Area Estimation Difference** | — | +292.67% |

-**Key Takeaway:** The Random Forest model shows high reliability with a Kappa score of 0.8697, while the K-Means Clustering model overestimates the burned area by 292% due to spectral confusion making it less reliable
+**Key Takeaway:** The Random Forest model shows high reliability with a Kappa score of 0.8697, while the K-Means Clustering model overestimates the burned area by 292% due to spectral confusion making it less reliable.

 ### Limitations